-- Email the reason, date, and student name to Lisa Lane.
+- Email the reason, date, and student name to SDMC.

 State Attendance Rule 160-5-1-.10 states that students will be excused from school under the following circumstances:

-- Personal illness or attendance in school endangering a student's health or the health of others.
+- Personal illness or attendance at school endangers a student's health or the health of others.
 (Medical documentation may be required.)

-- A serious illness or death in a student's immediate family necessitating absence from school.
+- A serious illness or death in a student's immediate family necessitates absence from school.
 (Medical documentation may be required.)